smasonuk/falken-vector/README.md

 `falkengo` is a pure-Go, project-local RAG CLI for indexing text-like files, retrieving relevant chunks, and asking questions over those chunks with an OpenAI-compatible LLM.

-It stores all state under `./.falkengo/` in the project you run it from:
+By default, the CLI stores all state under `./.falkengo/` in the project you run it from:

 - Manifest metadata: `./.falkengo/manifest.sqlite`
 - Vector data: `./.falkengo/vecgo-data`